HIS – Healthcare Improvement Scotland

 This advice is made available as soon as practical after the launch of the product involved and provides a single source of timeous advice to support the planning and decision making processes in NHS boards.

 SMC has a horizon scanning programme which supports financial planning in Health Boards across Scotland through the provision of early intelligence on new medicines in development.

 The Healthcare Improvement Scotland website www.healthcareimprovementscotland.org is a key tool for disseminating information and capturing ideas and feedback.
-The site includes the work programme, processes, consultation papers and publications.
-Healthcare Improvement Scotland uses a direct mailing list and networks to disseminate its advice.
+The site includes the work programme, processes, consultation papers and publications of SHTG and SMC.
+Healthcare Improvement Scotland uses a direct mailing list, social media and networks to disseminate its advice.
 It also participates in educational initiatives and facilitates workshops and seminars on methodological developments.

 Future Plans for SHTG

 - Provide tailored evidence support by adapting range of traditional HTA products to meet the needs of decision makers in Scotland.

 - Work with the relevant agencies in Scotland to create a coordinated innovation pathway for Scotland to help unlock the benefits of innovation HTA.